vonHimik/NarrativeGeneratorForTwine/README.md

 ## Visualization (Graphviz)

-To visualize the story graph, we recommend use the Graphviz program.
-It is available both online and as an installable program.
-Various online versions contain a significant number of restrictions, including restrictions on the size of the graph being built, on its scalability, and others.
-The portable version contains much fewer of them, so it is better to use it.

-To do this, download the version that suits you from the official website (https://graphviz.org/download/).
+To visualize the story graph, we use the Graphviz tool integrated into our program.
+It automatically generates a visualization (image) in PNG format based on the generated DOT format file, placing it in the same directory as all other resulting files.

+If it's necessary, you can visualize the generated DOT files manually by yourself.
+For example, you can download a different version of the Graphviz tool or use a different tool, including available online.
+Note, however, that the online versions are much more restrictive than the portable versions.

+As an example, the procedure for visualization when manually using the portable version of Graphviz:

 After installation, in the directory with the program, in the sub-directory bin, you can place a file in DOT format and visualize it using the command line.
 To do this, you need to call it in this sub-directory, for example, by entering "cmd" in the Explorer address bar, or by changing the active directory in the command line itself.
 Then, at the command prompt, enter the following: "dot -Tpng -O [FILENAME].dot".
 The file name must be specified corresponding to the DOT file that you want to visualize.
-In the case of the story graph visualization, the file name is "newStoryGraph".

 ## Interactive story run (Twine)